onehashai/onehash-connect/zerver/webhooks/netlify/doc.md

-Get Zulip notifications for your Netlify deployments!
+Get Connect notifications for your Netlify deployments!

 1. {!create-stream.md!}